Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Literature review

 In the algorithmic fairness literature, identifying systematic differences in the treatment of individuals or groups compared to others is commonly referred to as \emph{bias detection}.
-Most bias detection methods assume access to demographic groups such as gender or ethnicity~\cite{Aif360,Hardt2016, Kusner2017, Kleinberg2018,delaney2024oxonfair}.
+Most bias detection methods assume access to demographic groups~\citep{Elliot2009, Hardt2016, Kusner2017, Kleinberg2018,Aif360,delaney2024oxonfair}.
 However, in practice, these labels are often unavailable due to privacy legislation~\citep{van2023using}.
-For instance, the EU's GDPR restricts the collection of ``special categories of data'' (article 9)~\citep{gdpr}, which include data on ethnicity, religion, health, and sexual orientation\footnote{Age and gender are not considered special categories of data.
-See Article 9(1) GDPR.
+For instance, Article 9 in the EU's GDPR restricts the collection of ``special categories of data''~\citep{gdpr_2016}, which include data on ethnicity, religion, health, and sexual orientation.\footnote{Age and gender are not considered special categories of data, see Article 9(1) GDPR.
 Although, a caveat could exist~\citep{van2018trans}.
-The other way around, ``political opinions,'' ``trade union membership,'' ``genetic,'' and ``biometric'' data are special categories of data but are not protected by EU non-discrimination directives.}.
-The EU AI Act introduces a potential exception to the prohibition on processing special category data: ``to the extent that it is strictly necessary for the purpose of ensuring bias detection and correction''~\cite{AIAct}.
+The other way around, ``political opinions,'' ``trade union membership,'' ``genetic,'' and ``biometric'' data are special categories of data but are not protected by EU non-discrimination directives.} The EU AI Act introduces a potential exception to the prohibition on processing special category data: ``to the extent that it is strictly necessary for the purpose of ensuring bias detection and correction''~\citep{AIAct}.
 Nonetheless, ongoing legal uncertainties regarding the interplay between the AI Act and the GDPR underscore the need for methods to assess bias in algorithmic systems without relying on demographic data.
+Algorithms can be biased even in the absence of demographic data, particularly through proxy discrimination, where a set of attributes acts as a proxy for the protected attribute~\citep{ashurst2023fairness}.